-As temperatures rise in the British summertime, you or your family may be tempted to cool off with a swim in a local river or lake or in the sea.
+As temperatures rise in the summertime, you or your family may be tempted to cool off with a swim in a local reservoir or lake, or even in the sea if you are venturing out.
 However, did you know that in the year 2000, 54 children drowned in the UK?
 Stay out of difficulties by wising up to the dangers.

-What are the dangers of swimming in rivers and lakes?
+What are the dangers of swimming in open water?

 - There is no supervision by lifeguards to help you if get into trouble

 - The water is often a lot colder than you expect and it can impact on your physical capabilities.
-Just because you can swim well in a warm watered pool doesn't mean you'll be able to swim well in cold water
+Just because you can swim well in a warm watered pool doesn't mean you'll be able to swim well in cold water.
+Cold water shock can kill

 - It can be deep and it's difficult to estimate the depth before you get in